So1ene/my-setup/windows.md

 Download and install Windows Terminal from the Microsoft Store

 Open it then click on the arrow next to the tab and click on "Settings".
 Find the line that contains 'powershell.exe' and add `-noLogo` so that the line looks something like this: `"commandline": "powershell.exe -noLogo",`
 You can also change the starting directory if you like.
 I set mine to my work folder so that it is much easier to use every day. `"startingDirectory": "C:/whatever/you/want"` If you're putting this at the end of the lines, add a comma to the line before it.
-Here's an example of what it can look like:
+Here's an example of what the bottom lines of that section should look like:
 ```

     "name": "Windows PowerShell",